 Identifying Triggers, Cravings, and High-Risk Situations

-For instance, the HALT check can be done to see if you are Hungry, Angry, Lonely, or Tired so you can meet those needs appropriately instead of turning to drugs or alcohol.
+Self-checks during cravings also help.
+The HALT check asks if you are Hungry, Angry, Lonely, or Tired so you can meet those underlying needs instead of turning to drugs or alcohol.

 Contingency Management in Continuing Care

-CM can continue during recovery to help prevent relapse.
-This may include getting drug screens and reporting results to your counselor.
-Receiving low cost prizes can help maintain abstinence.
+Contingency management can continue during recovery to help prevent relapse.
+This may include drug screens with results reported to a counselor.
+Low-cost prizes for negative screens can help maintain abstinence over time.

 Building Recovery Capital: Housing, Employment, Social Networks

-Long term recovery also includes fostering a good quality of life.
-Efforts toward this end depend on your needs and could involve vocational rehab, strengthening protective factors like social support and engaging in activities that give meaning and purpose.
+Long-term recovery also includes fostering a good quality of life.
+Efforts depend on individual needs and could involve vocational rehab, strengthening protective factors like social support, and engaging in activities that give meaning and purpose.
+These elements together are called recovery capital.
+A higher recovery capital score is associated with a greater chance of sustaining remission.

 Monitoring, Drug Testing, and Recovery-Support Apps

 Additional tools to deter relapse include smartphone apps that randomly alert you to submit a saliva sample for drug testing.
-Apps can also send you CBT prompts to practice skills learned in therapy.
+Apps can also send CBT prompts to practice skills learned in therapy.
+Geofencing apps can alert you if you are close to a location that could trigger use.

 Choosing a Stimulant Addiction Treatment Program